svanellewee/peculiar-computing/content/posts/building-for-a-real-device.md

 Failure!
 Sound still didn't work on the 64bit version and now I had a funny screen glitch that occurred.
 None of the web resources seemed to have had any effective advice for making it work.
 This set me off on a mission:

-1. Build my own linux for an actual piece of hardware and..
+1. Build my own linux kernel for an actual piece of hardware and..
-2. Figure out how to debug hardware on Linux.
+2. Figure out how to debug hardware behaviour/drivers on Linux.

-# Build my own linux for an actual piece of hardware
+# Build my own linux kernel for an actual piece of hardware

 ## Step zero: Download Linux Source
 I decided to get the latest greatest kernel, because why not?
 (Maybe we'll see "why not" later..)
 Just like I did [here]({{< ref "posts/build-a-kernel-from-scratch" >}}).
 I was hoping to use the currently installed debian 64bit kernel configuration to base my kernel build on it (copy, paste and adapt.)
 Fortunately the linux make-system makes this config migration/upgrade very simple (more on that later)!